Wire wrap

-Wire wrap construction can produce assemblies which are more reliable than printed circuits: connections are less prone to fail due to vibration or physical stresses on the base board, and the lack of solder precludes soldering faults such as corrosion, cold joints and dry joints.
-The connections themselves are firmer and have lower electrical resistance due to cold welding of the wire to the terminal post at the corners.

 Wire wrap was used for assembly of high frequency prototypes and small production runs, including gigahertz microwave circuits and supercomputers.
 It is unique among automated prototyping techniques in that wire lengths can be exactly controlled, and twisted pairs or magnetically shielded twisted quads can be routed together.

 Wire wrap construction became popular around 1960 in circuit board manufacturing, and use has now sharply declined.
-Surface-mount technology has made the technique much less useful than in previous decades.
+Surface-mount technology has made the technique comparatively much less useful than in previous decades.
 Solder-less breadboards and the decreasing cost of professionally made PCBs have nearly eliminated this technology.

 History

 Manually wrapped wires were common in early 20th century point-to-point electronic construction methods in which a strong connection was needed to hold the components in place.
 Wires were wrapped by hand around binding posts or spade lugs and then soldered.

 Modern wire wrapping technology was developed after WWII at Bell Laboratories as a means of making electrical connections in a new relay being designed for use in the Bell Telephone system.
-A design team headed by Arthur C. Keller developed the “Keller Wrap Gun”, and the entire wrap system was passed over to Western Electric for industrial application.
-After a “make or buy” committee at Western Electric decided to have the hand tool manufactured by an outside vendor, Western Electric sent the tool contract out for bids.
+A design team headed by Arthur C. Keller developed the "Keller Wrap Gun", and the entire wrap system was passed over to Western Electric for industrial application.
+After a "make or buy" committee at Western Electric decided to have the hand tool manufactured by an outside vendor, Western Electric sent the tool contract out for bids.
 Keller Tool of Grand Haven, Michigan, a supplier of rotary hand tools to Western Electric, won the contract and made several design changes to make the tool easier to manufacture and to use.
 Keller began manufacturing the tools in 1953, and subsequently obtained a license from Western Electric allowing sale of the technology on the open market.
 The tool was marketed under its original name – since the name of the manufacturer was coincidentally the same as the name of the inventor.

 IBM's first transistorized computers, introduced within the late 1950s, were built with the IBM Standard Modular System that used wire-wrapped backplanes.

+Wire-wrap was used by Apple Computer to make early prototypes of the original Macintosh computer (The Macintosh 128K).